SR 80 (Southern Blvd) Bridge Replacement Project

 - Construction of piers for the eastern approach of the bascule bridge

-- Installation of deck spans for the western approach of the bascule bridge
+- Pour concrete for deck spans on the western approach of the bascule bridge

-- Installation of drainage on Flagler Drive and Southern Boulevard
+- Installation of drainage and outfall on Flagler Drive

 - The south sidewalk on Southern Boulevard, from Washington Road to Flagler Drive, will be closed through summer 2020 for drainage installation and reconstruction of the roadway.

 - Flagler Drive from Southern Boulevard to Worth Court North is closed through summer 2020 as the roadway is reconstructed.
 Access will be maintained for local traffic only.
 Sidewalks also will be closed.
 Traffic will be detoured as follows:

 - Traffic going north on Flagler Drive should: Go west on Worth Court North to Washington Road; go north on Washington Road to Southern Boulevard; go east on Southern Boulevard to Flagler Drive.

 - Traffic going south on Flagler Drive should: Go west on Southern Boulevard to Washington Road; go south on Washington Road to Worth Court North; go east on Worth Court North to Flagler Drive.